Skip to main content

 February

-Separate variance into: systematic (same category misses year after year — your estimate methodology is wrong) and one-time (unexpected events — hurricane, major capital project, insurance renewal).
+Separate variance into: systematic (same category misses year after year, meaning your estimate methodology is wrong) and one-time (unexpected events such as a hurricane, major capital project, or insurance renewal).
 Systematic variance needs a methodology fix.
 One-time variance gets documented as explanation.

 Common errors at this step: